 Passo del Pura is a mountain pass at an elevation of 1.445m (4,740ft) above the sea level, located in the Province of Udine in the Italian region Friuli-Venezia Giulia.

-Nestled in the Apennines mountain range, the paved road to the summit, also known as Pas dal Pure and Passo Pura, is called Via San Valentino.
+Tucked away on the northern part of the country, near the Austrian border, the road to the summit, also known as Pas dal Pure and Passo Pura, is totally paved.
+It is called Via San Valentino.

 Located within the Carnia mountain area of the Apennines mountain range, the pass is 15.4 km (9.56 miles) long running north-south from SP73 to SS52.
 The drive is pretty challenging, with narrow parts, poor surface, unlit tunnels, a high risk of rock slides, crossing the defiant Diga della Maina dam and facing 28 hairpin turns.

 The pass has featured in the Giro d’Italia bicycle race.
 The road to the summit is very steep, hitting a 12% of maximum gradient through some of the ramps.
 To drive the road without stopping will take most people between 25 and 35 minutes.